srinijavakid/helpsanta/README.md

 # BUILD and RUN

-Download this project in git or san zip file.
+Download this project in git or as an zip file.
-Run maven command to get the dependencies
+Run maven command to get the dependencies.
-Once done run this class manually as java application com.java.knapsack.utils.Application.java Check the console for application statrt up, for successful start will get "Tomcat started on port(s): 8080 (http) with context path ''"
+Once done run this class manually as java application **"com.java.knapsack.utils.Application.java"** Check the console for application statrt up, for successful start will get "**Tomcat started on port(s): 8080 (http)** with context path ''"

 # Testing